OneHoax/language_analyzer/README.md

 The "-i" stands for interactive mode, as there are other modes you can run it in (-b for batch mode, etc.).
 To quit the application, enter "quit" anytime when prompted for input.
+Alternatively, you can compile the project yourself using Eiffel Studio; the executable will be called "analyzer" and will be under EIFFGENs/analyzer/W_code/.
+You can see the output of various test cases udner regression-testing/log/acceptance/; the .expected files are the output given by the oracle, which denote the required output; the .actual files are the output produced by the actual executable from the program.